 10 feet of black, double fold bias tape (purchase or make your own!)

-1. Get a free copy of the candy corn template by entering your email address in the box below.
-Download the template and print it out.
+1. Get a free copy of the candy corn template by saving the image above and printing it out.
 Be sure the “fit to page” box is blank and/or set your margins to “none”.
 The template should measure about 7.5” x 9”.

 2. Cut one copy of your template into 3 pieces for the front of the candy corn.
 For the other copy of the template, just cut out the triangle whole (this will be for the backs).